benaston/interview-stuff/test7.md

 9. Describe some practises that help you write good quality code.

-10. Describe some practises that help you write good quality code.

-11. Describe a linked list.
+10. Describe a linked list.
 What is the main benefit over a traditional array?